 In some cases you will need to be a graphologist, cryptographer and paleographer to decode illegible documents and old-fashioned handwriting.
 To decipher the prompts of old photographs we need to have the knowledge of old costumes and interiors.
 Besides that, knowing the conservation techniques would be a great benefit since we need to know how to store documents and photographs.

 It’s hard to imagine true genealogy research without trips to repositories, archives, and other institutions.
 Unfortunately, not all records are digitized and are not available on the internet.
 So quite often we have to arrange trips to other cities and even countries to find what we’re looking for.
 In such cases, we need some skills travel agents to possess.

 As we begin to drown in papers, space planning skills will come in handy.
 Records, photographs and books will be gradually outgrowing, taking more and more space.
 Not only should we know how to collect data but also to process and store it.
-One of the best ways to systematize and save your data is to create a family tree.
-On Treemily the whole process is easy, and you can customize your tree the way you like it.
+One of the best ways to systematize and save your data is to create a family tree with a family tree maker software.
+With Treemily, the whole process is easy, and you can customize your tree the way you like it.